FelixOnline/v2/content/articles/2010-2-12-new-guilds-president-found.md

  - /news/89/new-guilds-president-found
 imported: true
 comments:
+ - value: >
- - Kudos to you I hadnt tuoghht of thatBwAYwC  kpvppsoyhyjc
+     Kudos to you!
+I hadn't tuoghht of that!,BwAYwC <a href="http://kpvppsoyhyjc.com/">kpvppsoyhyjc</a>

 # Article Taxonomies
 categories: